-This figure includes the number of individuals preliminarily submitted as Priority 1 (P-1), along with their family members.
-Referrals submitted as either P-1 or P-2 generally undergo an eligibility review to determine whether the applicant is eligible for consideration under the U.S. Refugee Admissions Program.
-In this case, however, all evacuees identified in this report as P-1 or P-2 already have entered the United States or are expected to enter as parolees, so DOS suspended review of their referrals for eligibility.
+This figure includes the number of individuals preliminarily submitted as P-1, along with their family members.5 Referrals submitted as either P-1 or P-2 generally undergo an eligibility review to determine whether the applicant is eligible for consideration under the U.S. Refugee Admissions Program.
+In this case, however, DOS suspended review of the referrals for eligibility of any evacuees identified in this report as P-1 or P-2 who have already entered the United States.

-METHODOLOGY: For the purposes of this report, data on P-1 and P-2 refugee referrals are based on data from the DOS Bureau of Population, Refugees, and Migration case management system and other P-1/P-2 lists as matched by DOS's Center for Analytics against CBP personlevel entry records and DOS person-level evacuee records.
+METHODOLOGY: For the purposes of this report, data on P-1 and P-2 refugee referrals are based on data from the DOS Bureau of Population, Refugees, and Migration case management system and other P-1/P-2 lists as matched by DOS's Center for Analytics against CBP person-level entry records and DOS person-level evacuee records.